Starting Your Forex Broker: How To?

 The regulatory authority will require you to deposit these funds with a local bank and maintain them there for as long as you hold the license.
 These funds will not be available for use.
 Additionally, you’ll need to pay an annual “renewal fee.”
 Considering these points when planning your project funding and ongoing operational costs is essential.

 Upon submission of your application package, the regulatory authority will review it.
 This usually takes about three months.
 If your application is satisfactory, you will receive your license.
-If not, they will provide feedback on the necessary corrections to your paperwork.
+If not, they will provide feedback on the corrections to your paperwork.
+And the procedure starts all over again.

 Leave a Comment